-Applications will be sifted on all Success Profile elements, but in the event of a high number of applications, an initial sift will be conducted on the Experience section (Personal Statement) and Lead Behaviour of Managing a Quality Service.
+Applications will be sifted on all Success Profile elements, in the event of a high number of applications, an initial sift will be conducted on the lead Behaviours of Leadership and Managing a Quality Service.

 In this instance the remaining elements will be tested at interview.

-Application sifting is scheduled to take place on week commencing 11/07/2022.
+Application sifting is scheduled to take place during week commencing: 4 July 2022

 For help and support with your application check out our